Niell007/ad-sound-dev/docs/project-diagnostic.md

-# AD Sound Project Diagnostic
+# soundmaster Project Diagnostic

 ## Overview
-This document provides a diagnostic assessment of the AD Sound project, identifying completed features, pending tasks, and areas for improvement.
+This document provides a diagnostic assessment of the soundmaster project, identifying completed features, pending tasks, and areas for improvement.

 ## Completed Features